HoyLab-Rowan/pyRUQT/README.md

 Electronic Structure Calculator Options.
 Only 1 of the following are required but both recommended:

-    OpenMolcas(sandx_fock branch) installation (can be run separately, required for NEGF-MCPDFT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock
+    OpenMolcas(sandx_fock branch) installation (best run as separate calculations but can be run by pyRUQT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock

     PySCF (enables non-Molcas NEGF-DFT calculations and mixed DFT/PDFT transport calculations by pyRUQT) from https://pyscf.org/

-Quick Installation
+Quick Installation (for now, Python package install coming in future)

     Put the pyruqt.py and ruqt.py files in your python module folder.

     Install ASE, OpenMolcas(sandx_fock branch), and optionally PySCF for all users.

-    Use the pyRUQT_example.py script to get started running calculations.
+    Check the examples folder for scripts to get started running calculations.

 If you use this code in your research please cite: